Scientists have found part of the brain that triggers out-of-body experiences

 HAMILTON: The results appear in the journal Neuron, and Parvizi says they suggest that the anterior precuneus is critical to understanding that something is happening to me, not another person.

 HAMILTON: Christophe Lopez says that makes sense.
 He's a researcher at the National Center for Scientific Research in France.
 Lopez thinks that our physical self comes in part from the inner ear, which senses motion and the body's position in space.
-He says the anterior precuneus appears to act as a hub for signals coming from the inner ear.
+And he says Parvizi's team found evidence supporting that view.
+Lopez says the anterior precuneus appears to act as a hub for signals coming from the inner ear.

-CHRISTOPHE LOPEZ: When they stimulate these anterior precuneus, you can evoke that the body or the self is floating in the room, like the body is rising, or the body is falling like freefall.
+LOPEZ: When they stimulate these anterior precuneus, you can evoke that the body or the self is floating in the room, like the body is rising or the body is falling like freefall.

 HAMILTON: As a result, the inner ear may be saying the body is moving while the eyes say it is stationary.
 Lopez says that's confusing for the brain.